marshallvaughn/sable-launchbar-theme/README.md

 Feel free to use the theme however you like!
 Modify, fork, or steal as you wish.

 ## Construction
 The base directory for the repo is the package dir for the theme, so you should be able to clone this straight into `~/Library/Application Support/LaunchBar/Themes/Sable.lbtheme` and be ready to rock and roll.
 For convenience, you can use the following to do this from the command line: `git clone 'https://github.com/marshallvaughn/Sable-LaunchBar-Theme.git' ~/Library/Application Support/LaunchBar/Themes/Sable.lbtheme`.
+The auxiliary files (like README.md) will still be in the package, but it won't hurt anything.

 The fonts used are all Apple system fonts.
 I like to keep it in the family, because it jives with the rest of the system UI, and because I find the whole San Francisco font family to be beautiful and generally agreeable.
 Specifically, the two major font families this uses are **SF Mono** and **SF Compact Rounded**.
+I used the rounded font for most of the typography to differentiate it, and because it's just nicer on the eyes.
+I use LaunchBar **constantly**, so it's important that I'm okay with how it looks, or it will haunt my dreams.

 Apple has kindly provided access to the **SF Compact Rounded** family (and others) [here](https://developer.apple.com/fonts/).
 The **SF Mono** family likely already exists on your machine (*the files are **in** the computer*)!
 Head on over to `/Applications/Utilities/Terminal.app/Contents/Resources/Fonts` and install using the standard double-click.